93million/catkeys/README.md

 -rw-r--r--  1 tom  staff  7857  4 Sep 21:09 server.cahkey
 ```

-### Generating client keys
+#### Generating client keys

-There can be as many client keys as you require.
 Generate a client key using the command:

 ```
 npx client-authenticated-https create-key --keydir /path/to/cahkeys --name client
 ```

-If you omit `--keydir` it will search for the directory `cahkeys` by progressing back through the directory tree from the `client-authenticated-https` directory inside the `node_modules`.
-If you placed `cahkeys` in your project root directory it should be found automatically if you can omit `--keydir`
+There can be as many client keys as you require.

 If you omit `--name` the default name '`client`' will be used.
-It is not required that the value `<client-name>` passed to `--name` matches any of the network credentials of the client to establish a connection.
+Unlike the server key, it is not required that the value `<client-name>` passed to `--name` matches any of the network credentials of the client to establish a connection.

 **NB: The server key is effectively the master key.
 All client keys are generated from the server key.
 If you regenerate the server key you will need to regenerate all the client keys!!!
 For this reason it may be worth making a secure backup of the server key.**